-An annual event at Forest Hills Northern High School in Grand Rapids, the Jared Veldheer Football Camp for students in grades 5 through 8, raises money for the Metro Health Foundation “Keeping the Beat” program.
-Following tradition, the IBOAI sponsors the football camp to offer kids the opportunity to get tips and advice from a real pro, inform parents on sports injuries and heart screens, and to benefit Metro Health's program that provides free heart screens for local students.
-Those who registered early received a free camp T-shirt and autographed copy of Stay in the Game - Jared Veldheer's Journey to the NFL.
+An annual event in Grand Rapids, Michigan, the Jared Veldheer Football Camp for students in grades 5 through 8 raises money for the Metro Health Foundation “Keeping the Beat” program.
+This summer, the camp took place at Grand Rapids Christian High School, hosting over 80 young campers.
+Following tradition, the IBOAI sponsors the football camp to offer kids the opportunity to get tips and advice from a real pro, to inform kids and parents on sports injuries and heart screens, and to benefit Metro Health's program that provides free heart screens for local students.

-As in years past, this fun, action-packed summer evening on June 28 featured a sports clinic for kids with NFL football pro, Jared Veldheer - Team Captain of the Arizona Cardinals, Hillsdale Two-time All American, and Forest Hills Northern alumnus.
-After campers registered, they played catch, stretched and did calisthenics together - then, they broke into four group stations: tackling, running backs, quarterbacks, and lineman.
+As in years past, this fun, action-packed summer evening on June 27 featured a sports clinic for kids with NFL football pro, Jared Veldheer - #68 Tackle of the Arizona Cardinals, Hillsdale Two-time All American, and Forest Hills Northern alumnus.
+Pro player Cam White, a Grand Rapids native and Hillsdale All American H-back and alumnus, joined Jared as a coach for the evening.

-The evening closed with campers participating in an invigorating game of Air Force football followed by two special treats - summer-perfect ice cream and the opportunity for an individual photo with Jared Veldheer.
-Both were extremely popular with the campers!
+The evening closed with campers participating in an invigorating game of Air Force football followed by special treats - summer-perfect ice cream and popsicles plus the opportunity for an individual photo with Jared Veldheer.
+The photo opp and the snacks were equally popular!